themusiclab/language-experience-music/README.md

 After you have done this, to render the paper, run the code in `/writing/manuscript.Rmd`.

+> **Warning**
+> The manuscript file combines output from several `.Rmd` files devoted to analysis, visualization, and the like.
+The `full_run` flag in `manuscript.Rmd` determines whether analyses and figures should be generated from scratch (which can take > 30 minutes), or not.
+By default, it is set to `FALSE`, to save knitting time.
+If you set it to `TRUE`, all preprocessing, analysis, and visualization code will be run.

 ### Data and analysis code

 `/data` contains all the data (the `data_downloader.R` needs to be run to fully populate):